Instant Pot Crack Chicken

 • 1 8 oz cream cheese package cubed

-• 1/2 package Ranch dressing mix use more or less depending on your taste
+• 1 oz Ranch dressing dry seasoning mix use more or less depending on your preference

 • 1 tablespoon minced garlic